-- Dark closets tend to be high breeding spots for molds.
-Placing a low wattage light bulb in the permanently on position can dramatically reduce this.
+- Dark closets tend to be high breeding spots for molds and placing a low wattage light bulb in the permanently on position can dramatically reduce this.

 - A good solution for killing mold is equal parts of household bleach and water.

 While molds in general can be found in all the areas listed above, the following are more specific habitats for some individual molds.

 Cladosporium—Grow on plants, leather, rubber, cloth, paper and wood.
 One of the most common causes of mold allergy.

 Aspergillus—Found in soil, damp hay, on grain and on fruit.